0-complexity/www-cloud4edge/www.hypergrid.org/content/home/product.md

 title = "product"

 header = "Sine Qua Non"
-summary = "Join our network and conform to the indispensable and essential conditions to join our movement and deliver the vision."
+summary = "Join our movement and conform to the indispensable and essential conditions to deliver the vision."

 block1_title_strong = "To the Edge"
 block1_text = "Our joint mission is to create and connect all our hyper-distributed clouds"